virtualrobotix/vrbrain_nuttx/NuttX/NxWidgets/UnitTests/README.txt

    writing *ONLY* the sim/nsh2 and stm321-e-eval configurations have C++ support pre-enabled).

-   d) Enable Debug Options
+   c) Enable Debug Options

    If you are running on a simulated target, then you might also want to enable debug symbols:

      CONFIG_DEBUG_SYMBOLS=y

    Then you can run the simulation using GDB or DDD which is a very powerful debugging environment!

-   e) Special configuration requirements for the nxwm unit test:
+   d) Special configuration requirements for the nxwm unit test:

      CONFIG_NXCONSOLE=y
      CONFIG_NX_MULTIUSER=y

-   f) Other nuttx/.config changes -- NSH configurations only.
+   e) Other .config file changes -- NSH configurations only.

    If the configuration that you are using supports NSH and NSH built-in tasks then all is well.
 If it is an NSH configuration, then you will have to define the following in your nuttx/.config file as well (if it is not already defined):